 We discovered that ladybird larvae can help control bugs and pests in trees, and considered buying some, before eventually the aphids arrived in greater number.
 By that point it was too late to make any difference.

 The infestation would surely return year on year and we couldn’t tolerate another one like the one we’d had, those tiny greenfly everywhere.

 There was a definite sadness not unlike having a pet euthanised, but nowhere near that bad.
 The tree was part of our memories and short family history at the property.
 It had become a familiar homely backdrop to domestic life.
-Watching the branches bud, the leaves grow, green and dense, then yellow, brown, shrivel and fall.
-Hearing the wind rustle the leaves offered a pleasing natural sound when all around the noise is mostly human-generated.
+Watching the branches bud, the leaves grow, green and dense, then begin to yellow, brown, shrivel and fall.
+Hearing the wind rustle the leaves offered a pleasing natural sound when all around us the noise is mostly human-generated.
 To remove it felt cruel.